-- · keep the members' undertakings as part of the company's records, and - set up a register of members to record details of your company's members
+- keep minutes of any resolutions passed by directors or members as part of the company's records, and - set up a register of members to record details of your company's members

 When providing the details of members in the company registration application form, you will need to provide the members' details (name and address).
 If the member is a company, you will need to provide the company's registered office address.